openreview/openreview-expertise/README.md

 ## Installation

 This repository only supports Python 3.6 and above.
-Clone this repository and install the package using pip as follows.
+Python 3.8 and above is required to run SPECTER2 Clone this repository and install the package using pip as follows.
 If you plan to use ELMo, then you will need to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), since one of the packages is only available in conda.
 You may use the `pip` command in a conda environment as long as you first run all the pip installs and then conda installs.
 Just follow the order of the commands shown below and it should work.
 You may read more about this [here](https://www.anaconda.com/using-pip-in-a-conda-environment/).

 Run this command only if you are using conda: